xNuclearSquirrel/SquirrelReceiver/README.md

 ### Activation Issues
 * **Key Format:** Ensure the license key is entered exactly as shown in the Android app, including all dashes.
-* **QR Visibility:** If the QR code fails to scan, increase your PC monitor brightness and ensure there is no glare hitting the screen.